ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

 - Level 2: Manual Mapping and Fully-Autonomous Navigation with object displacement.
 - Level 3: Fully-Autonomous Mapping and Navigation

-For Levels 1 and 2, the mapping and navigation will be considered as 2 separate tasks and marks for mapping and navigation will be calculated separately.
-For level 3, the score for mapping and navigation will be calculated together for each attempted level 3 run.
+For Levels 1 and 2, mapping and Navigation are treated as 2 separate tasks and you can attempt mapping and navigation runs in any order given a mapping run comes first.
+For level 3, mapping and navigation are considered a single combined task.
+An example order for the final demo could be to manually map once, attempt navigation twice, map again and then attempt simultaneous mapping and navigation (level 3) for a total of 5 runs (2 manual mapping runs, 2 autonomous navigation runs and 1 simultaneous mapping and navigation run).
+Inbetween any run, the arena will be reset (or rearranged in the case of displacing fruits/veg from level 2 navigation to any other task) for the current task.
 In the final demo, your score would then be the highest score of your:
-- Highest scoring manually generated set of maps added with the highest scoring level 1/2 run or your:
+- Highest scoring manually generated set of maps added with the highest scoring level 1/2 navigation run or your:
-- Highest scoring Level 3 attempt (mapping score + navigation score)
+- Highest scoring Level 3 attempt (slam_score + object_est_score + navigation score)
 **The final demo will follow the same procedure** that C2 allows teams to practice the marking steps and also allow teams and TAS identify any potential logistical issues which teams could face.

 **Important notes**: